Muehlebach Hotel: Famous guests

 During the 1928 Republican National Convention, held across the street at Convention Hall, Herbert Hoover frequented the hotel.

 Howard Hughes had the presidential suite during his 1945 stay.

 The Muehlebach was the White House headquarters for Harry S. Truman during his frequent visits to his home in nearby Independence, Missouri.
 Truman stayed in Independence but conducted business in the Presidential Suite in the hotel's penthouse.
 Truman signed the Truman Doctrine legislation aid for Turkey and Greece at the hotel on May 22, 1947.
 In the true crime novel In Cold Blood by Truman Capote, killer Dick Hickock claims to have shaken hands with Truman in the lobby during one of his visits.

 Truman predicted his upset victory to staffers at the hotel during election night 1948 (although he spent the night out of the media spotlight at the Elms Hotel in Excelsior Springs, Missouri).
 The Presidential Suite was later renamed the Harry S. Truman Presidential Suite following his terms of office.

-Roy O. Disney spent the night in July 1956 before spending the Fourth of July in Marceline, Missouri with his brother, Walt Disney.
+Roy O. Disney spent the night in July 1956 before spending the Fourth of July in Marceline, Missouri with his brother Walt.

-In 1959 the Society of American Registered Architects (SARA), founded by architect Wilfred Gregson in 1956 with the mission of "Architect Helping Architect", held its first national conference at the Hotel Muehlebach.
+In 1959, the Society of American Registered Architects (SARA), founded by architect Wilfred Gregson in 1956 with the mission of "Architect Helping Architect", held its first national conference at the Hotel Muehlebach.
 Gregson reported to those assembled: "You are the ones who have made the first great step toward a unified profession of architects.
 You are a living report that will go to every part of these fifty United States".

-In the fall of 1974, President Gerald Ford stayed at the Muehlebach when he was in town as the keynote speaker for the National FFA Convention.
+In fall 1974, President Gerald Ford stayed at the Muehlebach when he was in town as the keynote speaker for the National FFA Convention.
 He shook hands with many of the FFA band members that were standing in a rope line in the lobby.
 The band members were also staying at the hotel the same week.

 During the 1976 Republican National Convention both Gerald Ford and Ronald Reagan made pitches for delegates at the Radisson Muehlebach.

 Immediately following the 1976 Republican Convention, Robert A. Heinlein was the Guest of Honor at the 34th World Science Fiction Convention held at the Radisson Muehlebach and the Hotel Phillips, directly across the street.
 He was booked into the Muehlebach's Harry S. Truman Presidential Suite for the 5-day convention held during the 1976 Labor Day weekend.

 Among the other celebrity guests that stayed at the Muehlebach were Babe Ruth, the Beatles, Jimi Hendrix Experience and Elvis Presley.